QuantEcon/kobe_comp_econ_2023/notebooks_source/jax_intro.md

 ### Vectorized Numba on the CPU

-+++

-Numba for vectorization with automatic parallelization - even faster:
+Numba for vectorization with automatic parallelization;

 ```{code-cell} ipython3
 @vectorize('float64(float64, float64)', target='parallel')